A Survey Analyzing Generalization in Deep Reinforcement Learning: Regularization

-In particular, in \cite{korkmaz21cvpr} the authors use action manipulation to investigate worst-case perturbation training.
-This study is also a clear example of a policy perturbation generalization testing method $\mathcal{G}_S^\pi$ in Definition \ref{def:gentesting}.
-More importantly, recently it has been shown that adversarially trained deep reinforcement learning policies have worse generalization capabilities compared to vanilla trained reinforcement learning policies in high dimensional state space MDPs \citep{korkmaz2023aaai}\footnote{A short and preliminary version of the paper \citep{korkmaz2023aaai} can also be found here \citep{korkmaz2021natural}}.
-While this study provides a contradistinction between adversarial directions and natural directions that are intrinsic to the MDP, it further demonstrates that the certified adversarial training techniques block generalization capabilities of standard deep reinforcement learning policies.
+where $B(s)$ is an $\ell_p$-norm ball of radius $\epsilon$.
+While these certified adversarial training techniques drew some attention from the community, more recently manifold concerns have been raised on the robustness of theoretically certified adversarially trained deep reinforcement learning policies \citep{korkmazmap21, korkmazuai,korkmaz22,korkmazneurips24}.
+In these studies, the authors argue that adversarially trained (i.e. certified robust) deep reinforcement learning policies learn inaccurate state-action value functions and non-robust features from the environment.
+More importantly, recently it has been shown that certified robust deep reinforcement learning policies have worse generalization capabilities compared to vanilla trained reinforcement learning policies in high dimensional state space MDPs \citep{korkmaz2023aaai}.
+While this study provides a contradistinction between adversarial and natural directions that are intrinsic to the MDP, it further demonstrates that the certified adversarial training techniques block generalization capabilities of standard deep reinforcement learning policies.
 Furthermore note that this study is also a clear example of a state observation perturbation generalization testing method $\mathcal{G}_S^S$ in Definition \ref{def:gentesting} in Section \ref{def}.
+For a more comprehensive view on generalization and robustness see \cite{korkmazthesis24}.

+It is important to observe that the methods that focuses on improving generalization, i.e. robust training, described in this section rarely employ the different generalization testing methods proposed by other work.
+Thus, focusing narrowly on one aspect of generalization with one dimensional improvements in actuality decreases generalization on another aspect, as has been shown in the case of adversarial training \citep{korkmaz2023aaai}.
+Therefore we again emphasize the need to understand the significance of a concrete definition of generalization, and a unified baseline to precisely measure it.